Repairs & Restoration

 Duties and taxes may be charged by customs authorities on repairs in certain circumstances and vary by country.
 Please understand that duties and taxes are your responsibility.
 If you are unsure as to whether duties and taxes will apply to items delivered to your country, visit the World Customs Organisation at www.wcoomd.org

 This is the working heart of our Myford ML 7 lathe which we use to make various pen parts in both precious and semi-precious metals and for various hard rubber and acrylic components.
 In addition, it is used extensively in conjunction with an English Cowells Vertical Mill to make many pen repair tools either for our own use, or for sale.
 The lathe was made in 1973 by Myford of Nottingham (UK).
 It was exported to Australia in that year and remained in its packing crate, unassembled and covered in grease until we purchased it in 2016.
 We assembled the lathe in 2017 and found that on assembly, it exceeded factory test specifications and tolerances.
-It is a superbly accurate machine and a rarity to find after using an older Myford ML 10 machine and a Chinese machine, both of which have now been sold.
+It is a superbly accurate machine and a rarity to find.
 In 2018 we were lucky enough to find an (Imperial) Myford screw cutting gearbox in the UK, which we have now fitted to the lathe.
 Nothing about our lathe is "high-tech" but it is an absolute joy to use on a virtual daily basis.